Biomanufacturing Harvest Optimization with Small Data: Analysis

-\begin{theorem} As the size of the historical data $\mathcal{D}_t$ approaches infinity (i.e., as $J_t \to \infty$), the myopic policy under model risk becomes equivalent to the myopic policy under perfect information. \end{theorem}
+\begin{proposition} As the size of the historical data $\mathcal{D}_t$ approaches infinity (i.e., as $J_t \to \infty$), the myopic policy under model risk becomes equivalent to the myopic policy under perfect information. \end{proposition}

-The proof of Theorem~\ref{theo:boundary_consistency} follows from the convergence of the parameters of the predictive growth-rate distributions to the corresponding parameters of the true growth-rate distributions.
-Intuitively, this represents the situation with a sufficient amount of historical data such that the underlying fermentation process is already learned accurately and the use of future data is no longer necessary.
+Proposition~\ref{theo:boundary_consistency} is useful in practice as it tells us that the myopic policy under model risk becomes similar to the myopic policy under perfect information, which we already know to be optimal under the conditions in Proposition~\ref{prop: myopic_under_PI}.
+Intuitively, this represents the situation with a sufficient amount of historical data such that the underlying fermentation process is already learned accurately.